 Look, fellow fliers, this is not 1997.
 Everything you need now is online.
 We do not have to be strangers in a strange land anymore.
 You are no longer at the mercy of a snooty concierge at a fancy hotel or a green kid masquerading as the night manager of a suburban limited-service property.
 If it exists and you need it on the road a 24 hour pharmacy, an ATM, same day laundry and dry cleaners, clothing shops, a nearby supermarket or a late night restaurant you can find it on the Web.
 And there’ll be a map and directions to get you there.

-There are several plausible reasons why you might book a connecting itinerary when there is a non stop alternative.
+While from the onset it would appear that non-stop is the way to fly, there are several plausible reasons why you might book a connecting itinerary when there is a non stop alternative.
 The price for a connecting trip might be lower; the connection might be on the airline where you have elite frequent flier status; or a connecting itinerary lets you avoid a non stop flight that uses a tiny regional jet.
-But all those plausible explanations simply do not stack up just now.
-The more the airlines screw up, the more you need to be on a non-stop.
-It’s a simple numbers game: Take two flights when one would get you where you’re going and you double your chances of having the airline mess up your schedule.
+But when all heck breaks loose, all those plausible explanations simply do not stack up.
+The more the airlines screw up, the more you need to be on a non-stop, so consider this – it’s a simple numbers game: Take two flights when one would get you where you’re going and you double your chances of having the airline mess up your schedule.

 Since even the shortest flight can now devolve into a multi-day nightmare, you need to have plan for contingencies.
 Spend a minute or two before you leave for the airport and make sure that you know the other carriers flying your route.
 Have a good idea of alternate itineraries you can arrange if your initial flights cancel.
 This is especially valuable when your trip takes you through a hub en route to your final destination.
 Always have a back up plan that uses a different hub.
 Even in the best of times, the overworked, under-trained and poorly paid ticket counter, airport club and gate agents would not know this information.
 In a chaotic situation, they may be unwilling or unable to look for alternatives.
 You’ve got a better chance of making another connection if you have information about alternate routings and alternative flights at your fingertips.